quyongkeomut/Diffusion-Model/README.md

 LOGGING_KWARGS:
-  save_dir: ./weights/VAE
+  save_dir: ./weights
   ...
 ```

 ## **Contributing**

-Any contribution to the main VAEs are welcomed.
+Any contribution to the main models are welcomed.
 If any better model are delivered by fine-tuning the hyperparameters, or by changing the backbone, or by modifying the training
 procedure, please let me know.
 It would be a pleasure to include and cite your work in this repository.

 If you would like to contribute your model, feel free to submit a Pull Request.

 ## **License**

 This repository is released under the Apache License 2.9.
-See the **[LICENSE]()** file for details.
+See the **[LICENSE](https://github.com/quyongkeomut/Diffusion-Model/blob/main/LICENSE.md)** file for details.

 ## **Citation**